Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 #### Non-relational model

-Now imagine that we built a non-relational database (Figure \@ref(fig:fig9-4)), such as three tabs in an Excel spreadsheet,  to track our participant information.
+Now imagine that we built a non-relational database, such as three tabs in an Excel spreadsheet,to track our participant information (see Figure \@ref(fig:fig9-4)).
 Since we are unable to set up a system that links these tables together, we need to enter redundant information into each table (such as teacher or school name) in order to see that information within each table without having to flip back and forth across tables to find the information we need.
 Using this method we now have to enter repeating teacher and school names in the student table, and if any teacher names change, we will need to update it in both the teacher table and in the student table for every student associated with that teacher.
 This requires more entry time and creates the opportunity for more data entry errors.

 <div class="figure" style="text-align: center">
 <img src="img/participant2.PNG" alt="Participant database built in using a non-relational model" width="100%" />
 <p class="caption">(\#fig:fig9-4)Participant database built in using a non-relational model</p>
 </div>

-#### Considerations
+> **Note** <br> <br>
 If your study includes a variety of related entities, tracked over waves of time, a relational database will be very helpful to build.
-If however, you are only tracking one entity (ex: just students) for one wave of data collection, then a database might be overkill and a simple spreadsheet will work just fine.
+If however, you are only tracking one entity (e.g., just students) for one wave of data collection, then a database might be overkill and a simple spreadsheet will work just fine.

 ### Structuring the database